Tyler Nevin Player Props: Tigers vs. White Sox

 - Nevin is hitting .133 with a home run and three walks.

-- Nevin has picked up a hit in three games this season (23.1%), including one multi-hit game.
+- Nevin has had a base hit in three of 13 games this year, and multiple hits once.

 - Nevin has driven in a run in two games this year, with multiple runs batted in once.